TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-01-26-attack-of-the-zip.md

 But... what if we *don't* have read access to `/app/uploads/`?

-This is the case in our Docker playground. `/app/uploads/` is walled off...
+This is the case in our Docker playground.
+We can't access `/app/uploads/` from the browser...
 But!
 We can access files in `/app/static/`.
 This is the folder where static files (.html, .css, .js) are served from.

 We would need to write our symlink to *that* folder first before reading it.
 One way is to use Zip Slip.
-But what if the application blocks requests with `../`?
+But what if the application blocks zip files containing `../`?
 Is there an alternative way?

 #### Arbitrary Write with Dir Symlinks